This shop has been compensated by Collective Bias, Inc. and Walmart Family Mobile. All opinions are mine alone.

 You can get my free road trip car checklist here.

 And it’s a good idea to clean out your car before your trip too.
 I know that may seem silly, but cleanliness breeds cleanliness, so bring along or designate a garbage bag in your car for any and all trash you accumulate on your drive.

 3. Survive the Long Drive Better

-You could also look at awesome toys that can be taken on the go like these LEGO Junior suitcases.
+You could also look at awesome toys that can be taken on the go.
 But, classic car games like the Alphabet Car Game or singing songs, can be great, simple ways to pass the time.
 And don’t forget about sleep, well, for everyone but the driver.
 Bring the pillows.

 4. Better Get Around Your Destination

 Getting to your destination and then navigating around a new area is so easy to do with a great phone from Walmart that uses their Walmart Family Mobile service plan through T-Mobile’s network.
 Since their unlimited talk, text, and data plans are only $29.88/month (for the first line, and $5 off additional lines) which includes up to 1G of 4G LTE data, you are saving quite a bit for a quality phone service provider.
 And every phone already comes preloaded with Google Maps and GPS!
 Using their service will save you money each month, money which can be put toward your next vacation or a cool attraction on said road trip.